 Moving Terraform State from Local Files to Azure Storage

-We've been using Terraform for infrastructure but storing state files in Git.
-This is wrong and I knew it was wrong, but it worked until it didn't.
+We'd been using Terraform for infrastructure but storing state files in Git.
+I knew this was wrong.
+It worked until it didn't.

-Last week two people tried to apply Terraform changes at the same time.
+Last week two people ran terraform apply at the same time.
 Both succeeded locally.
 Remote state got corrupted.
-Spent 2 hours manually fixing state conflicts.
+I spent 2 hours manually fixing state conflicts.
+Not fun.

-Finally moved Terraform state to Azure Blob Storage with proper state locking.
+That's when I finally moved Terraform state to Azure Blob Storage with proper locking.
 Should have done this months ago.

 The problem with local state

 Terraform state tracks what infrastructure exists.
-If two people apply changes simultaneously with local state, they both think they're starting from the same state, but they're not.
-Results in race conditions and state corruption.
+If two people apply changes at the same time with local state, they both think they're starting from the same state.
+They're not.
+You get race conditions and corrupted state.

-Also, storing state in Git means secrets (database passwords, API keys) are in version control.
-Even if you .gitignore the state file, it's too late if someone already committed it.
+There's another problem too.
+State files contain secrets like database passwords and API keys.
+Storing them in Git means those secrets are in version control.
+Even if you .gitignore the state file later, it's too late if someone already committed it.

 Azure Blob Storage backend

-Azure Storage supports Terraform state with locking via lease mechanism.
+Azure Storage supports Terraform state with locking through a lease mechanism.
 Multiple people can read state, but only one can write at a time.

 az storage account create \